 How does participation in Cub Scouting affect participation other activities?

 The Cub Scout program is designed to compliment many other extracurricular activities.
 Typical time commitment is two Den meetings and one Pack meeting per month.
-Boys who participate in organized sports like soccer, baseball, basketball, swimming, gymnastics, etc, or academic-based extracurricular activities like music, art, science etc., can be recognized for these activities though Cub Scout belt loops and pins which are worn on their uniform.
+Boys who participate in organized sports like soccer, baseball, basketball, swimming, gymnastics, etc, or academic-based extracurricular activities like music, art, science etc., can be recognized for these activities through Cub Scouts.

 What are the responsibilities of a parent?